Faith Community Baptist Church: Ministries

-FCBC conducts multiple services at three locations: Touch Centre in Marine Parade, Gateway Theatre (formerly TOUCH Community Theatre) in Bukit Merah currently for its Chinese services and Nicoll meeting rooms 1–3 in Suntec Singapore Convention and Exhibition Centre under a lease agreement.
+FCBC conducts multiple services at two locations: Touch Centre in Marine Parade and Nicoll meeting rooms 1–3 in Suntec Singapore Convention and Exhibition Centre under a lease agreement.

 FCBC has a community arm, TOUCH Community Services (TCS).
 TCS serves the local community in Singapore in a variety of ways, including providing various services and help to troubled youth, children, senior citizens, the visually challenged, mentally challenged, physically disabled, family services and in character development.
 TCS also has an international arm, TOUCH International (TI), that provides aid and relief to disaster spots and areas that need help around the world.
 TI also supports long-term involvement in global communities and is deeply involved in the rebuilding process in the tsunami stricken areas and others.
 TCS is a non-profit, non-religious community organisation, which has served over 100,000 individuals since its establishment.
 In 2007, TCS won the Outstanding non-profit Organisation Award.

 FCBC also has a media branch known as Gateway Entertainment that produces various movies and stage productions which teach moral values and Christianity.
 Its pioneering magic & theatre show, The Magic of Love (MOL), toured the United States.
 As of 2007, over 208,000 people worldwide had watched the show.
 Gateway's second show, titled "MAGICBOX", performed at The Esplanade Theatre in July 2008.
 Gateway's latest production, "Vision", performed at the same venue in July 2011.

 Reverend Khong was appointed as the Singapore Coordinator of VISION 2001 in 1994, which was renamed as the LOVESingapore Movement in 1995, a Unity movement among the churches in Singapore.
 There are over 150 churches in this movement united in prayer for Singapore.
 Other major churches involved include Victory Family Centre and Covenant Evangelical Free Church.

 Controversies

 Views on homosexuality

 In January 2013, church founder Lawrence Khong issued a statement to ex-Prime Minister Goh Chok Tong against repealing Singapore's laws that criminalises gay sex.
 He described the potential repeal of Section 377A of the Penal Code as "a looming threat to this basic (nation) building block by homosexual activists." and regards the "homosexual act" as "the greatest blasphemy against the name of God".

-In 2014, LoveSingapore,a network of 100 local churches that Khong, chairs, created a guide to support Section 377A of the Penal Code, criminalising sex between men.
+In 2014, LoveSingapore, a network of 100 local churches that Khong chairs, created a guide to support Section 377A of the Penal Code, criminalising sex between men.
 He also wrote an open letter to the Health Promotion Board, criticising that their webpage on sexual health "condones same-sex relationships and promotes homosexual practice as something normal".
 He has also actively protested against the annual Singapore gay pride event Pink Dot SG, and has supported the counter-campaign and encouraged his followers to speak out against the normalisation of homosexual relationships in Singapore.